iOS Architecture at Google

 }

 View controllers became leaf nodes: pure UI with no knowledge of the app's navigation graph.
-Testing was straightforward because you could instantiate any view controller in isolation.
-Deep linking was a matter of telling the right flow controller to start the right sequence.
+Testing was straightforward because you could instantiate any view controller in isolation, and deep linking was a matter of telling the right flow controller to start the right sequence.

 The broader iOS community would arrive at almost exactly this pattern two years later and call it "Coordinators."
 John Sundell wrote about navigation patterns just last month, and the community is still debating the best way to extract flow logic from view controllers.
-Google had it first, but because everything was internal, nobody outside ever saw it.
+Our version predated the conversation, but because everything was internal, nobody outside ever saw it.

 The User Mediator Pattern

 Google apps have always supported multiple accounts.
 You can be logged into five different Gmail accounts, switch between Google Calendar accounts, and so on.
-This is a user-facing feature most people take for granted, but architecturally it's a significant challenge.
+Users take it for granted, but architecturally it's a significant challenge.

 What we adopted for Google Drive was a user mediator pattern.
 Under the app delegate, each logged-in user gets their own user mediator.
-The user mediator is, structurally, what the community now calls a coordinator, but scoped to a single user's session.
-Under each user mediator, you instantiate the entire view hierarchy, services, and state for that user's context.
+Structurally it's what the community now calls a coordinator, but scoped to a single user's session.
+Under each one, you instantiate the entire view hierarchy, services, and state for that user's context.

 @interface DRVAppDelegate ()